telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 ## Notification Queue Statistics Semaphore
 The statistics of the Notification Queue is protected by the semaphore `mtxTimeInQ` in `lib/ngsiNotify/QueueStatistics.cpp`.
-This is the only semaphore of the type `boost::mutex` and it used whenever the timing statistics of the Notification Queue is accessed:
+This is the only semaphore of the type `boost::mutex` and it used whenever the timing statistics of the Notification Queue is modified/queried:

 * QueueStatistics::getTimeInQ()
 * QueueStatistics::addTimeInQWithSize()